Home > Phobia

 Phobia Characteristics

-Characterised by irrational and morbid fear of people, places, or things, Phobias are among the most widely spread and found intense anxiety and psychological disorders to be found among people in this world.
-Gripping people of all ages and sexes, Phobias are a form of mental illness which needs proper diagnosis and treatment.
+Characterised by an irrational and morbid fear of people, places, or things, phobias are among the most widely spread and found intense anxiety and psychological disorders to be found among people in this world.
+Gripping people of all ages and sexes, phobias are a form of mental illness which need proper diagnosis and treatment.

 Types of Phobias

-Phobias are of different types, such as Social Phobia, specific phobia, and Agoraphobia.
-The aforementioned types of Phobia vary with regard to their nature, causal factors, as well as treatment procedures.
+Phobias are of different types.
+Three of the most common are social phobia, agoraphobia and more specific phobias.
+The aforementioned types of phobia vary with regard to their nature, causal factors, as well as treatment procedures.

 Phobia Anxiety

-The most commonly observed symptoms of a phobic person include panic, intense sweating, clammy palms, and nausea, besides other panic attacks.
+The most commonly observed symptoms of a phobic person include intense sweating, clammy palms, and nausea, besides other signs of panic.

-While Social Phobia refers to fear from interacting with people or acting in any social setting or public place, specific phobia arises from fear from any specific event or thing such as snakes, spiders, and many more.
+While social phobia refers to fear from interacting with people or acting in any social setting or public place, more specific phobia arises from fear from any specific event or thing such as snakes, spiders, and many more.
 Agoraphobia includes, on the other hand, an intense anxiety when asked to leave a safe domain or home and move to open or crowded places, and is often accompanied by different types of panic attacks.

 Where do phobias come from?

-The causal factors of Phobias include genetic as well as environmental factors.
-Intense fear or anxiety towards any particular object, thing, people, or place may be inherited or run in genes.
-It can also develop gradually from teenage years and acquired from childhood days observing the reactions of others, especially close ones.
-Traumatic experiences may also lead to developing Phobias.
+The causal factors of phobias include genetic as well as environmental factors.
+Intense fear or anxiety towards any particular object, thing, people, or place may be inherited or run in one's genes.
+It can also develop gradually from teenage years or acquired from childhood days observing the reactions of others, especially close friends and relatives.
+Traumatic experiences may also lead to phobias developing .

 Phobia Treatment

-Dangerous and damaging, Phobias when untreated can cause disruption and discord in the personal, social, and professional lives of individuals.
-Fortunately, treatment for Phobias, including its different types, exists and which can be used to drive away the irrational fear that is inherent or acquired by phobic individuals.
+Dangerous and damaging, phobias when untreated can cause disruption and discord in the personal, social, and professional lives of individuals.
+Fortunately, treatment for phobias, including its different types, exists and can be used to drive away the irrational fear that is inherent or acquired by phobic individuals.

 Quotes from the team at Phobias: